Home | The Story Behind | Meet the Cast | News from the Crows Nest | Tour Schedule | Videos and Pictures | Contact Us | Employment |

 First was Amsterdam.
 Monsieur relaxed the first few days & savored the beer, cuisine, local folk & above all the gentle flicker of the whale oil lamps outside the cafes.
 But as he began inquiring about the local madames, he was gravely disappointed to learn that there was no central venue for such affinities.
 A whore house was to be found on almost every block, save for those abreast of a school or church.
 And the proprietors more often than not were men savvy enough to employ a charming hostess instead of an expensive brothel keep.
 It took nigh unto a month of searching in vain before his majesty gave up on Amsterdam.

 That winter, his majesty bid his maids to barre any visitors until he returns.
 And then brought his caretaker with him to Paris.
 The caretaker having served in many royal houses before his tenure with the Marquis was adamantly opposed to participating in such an unscrupulous affair.
 The Marquis rationalized with him "Listen to me... when have my ideas ever steered us wrong?
 Oui, I often fall short in the delivery when the dream becomes reality & self-doubt poisons the well.
 Left to my own devices, they will often fail.
 But with a friend at my side to push me past the doldrums, I deliver like a battle hardened warrior.
 The momentum is enough to bolster my courage.
 Do not look upon me as another over-privileged employer who made his fortune atop the backs of the poor.
 See me as a troubled friend who wishes to enrich the lives of all in his house with clever business endeavors.
 I am a lord of nothing by myself."
 The caretaker shook his head & strolled around the parlor floor for a few moments.
 Then stood up straight with his jaw set "Alright then.
 But it's going to take more than a purse of silver & jewels to compensate me for the shame I'll suffer compromising my values.
 I'm a righteous, honest man with a family & my own responsibilities.
 I'll not stand idly by & indulge your sinking into taudry depravity.
 I for one do not see the logic in employing a whore as your general manager.
 Surely there are better options."
 His lordship smiled "My friend... you've clearly never had candid conversation with a whore, nor a madame.
 Or you'd know there's no harder working, non-judgemental, business focused and charismatic entrepreneur in the realm.
 I've had the slave driving, whip wielding disciplinarian & wound up being mutinied upon.
-And the captain who tried to be best friends to his crew turned the campaign into a holiday retreat for dandies.
+And then a captain who tried to be best friends to his crew turned the campaign into a holiday retreat for dandies.
 Everything about her business acumen makes her a perfect fit for Captain, you mark my words.
 We're not going to fuck her, we're putting her skills to work in a more worthwhile profession.
 Just trust me..."

 And on the following Monday morning his lordship's carriage rolled up to the caretaker's front door.
 The man's wife & children still had wet cheeks & smokey eyes from crying, but they chinned up & did their best to supress their grief as the man of the house departed.
 With each passing day, each arm of mountain & every open meadow put countless miles between them and home.
 And then slowly, like a burning ember caught in the curtain of night, the lamplight of Paris began spreading wide before them.
 The caretaker's heart hung heavy in his chest as he watched the denizens milling about in the midnight air.
 The Marquis told him in a feint attempt to cheer him up "Toil not, my friend.
 We'll be staying on the more comely side of Paris.
 No back alley flats this time, and our lodging didn't cost a king's ransom."
 The two men spent the better part of a month attending cottillions, frequenting theatre playhouses or the burlesque shows, sniffing out any trace of a brothel.
 An absinthe peddler told them of a finely dressed woman who would visit the local orphanage once every couple of months & leave a with child of 12 or so in hand.
 She was a gifted procuress for an immensely successful brothel, and we'd have to catch her unawares.
-They were able to set up surveillance by purchasing the cooperation of a few vagrants & beggars.
+They were able to set up surveillance by purchasing the cooperation of a few beggars.
 And not a moment too soon, as the woman was once again leaving with a spirited little thing of maybe 14.
 Her clothes were poor, stained & beyond mend.
-But she had beautiful, curly red hair & green eyes.
+But she had pretty, curly red hair & green eyes.
 The Marquis & his caretaker quickly snatched them both from the alley the procuress was escaping to & into the storehouse of a nearby boulangerie.
 The procuress was furious & panicked at the thought of being robbed of her catch, or being killed herself.
 And the girl was being clutched tenaciously by the caretaker, standing petrified & overwhelmed by what transpired.
 His lordship calmly told the procuress "I'm not a thief, nor am I a policier.
 I simply want to know who the brothel keep is at your place of employment.
 And I'd dearly appreciate an audience with her.
 Can you arrange it for me?"
 The procuress reluctantly replied "Only a fool & a dead man would be crazy enough to inconvenience me.
 But of course.
 It would do me good to witness a good flogging or two.
 Who might I ask begs audience?"
 His lordship smiled "Monsieur Levesque.
 That's all you need to know."
 He then loosed his grip on the woman & motioned for her to leave.
 She quickly grabbed the girl from the caretaker's arms & rushed down the alley into the darkness.
 The caretaker vehemently protested "Aren't you going to save that girl from her?!?!
 She was hardly older than my own daughter & you know what awaits her.
 Damn you!"
 His majesty solemnly replied "We can't save them all.
 Had I purchased her & set her free, where would she be next winter?
 You'll learn the hard way that true charity isn't something you throw money at & move on with your life.
 You have to go the distance & guide them to self sufficiency.
 And we don't have the luxury of money or time.
 If it spares your conscience the better, I let her go.
 Not you.
-We need that meeting or this is for nothing."
+We need that meeting or this is all for nothing."
 The following evening the lady emerged from the alley with two ominously large lackeys & a facetious smirk grin on her face "So, are you ready to show a lady a good time?" ... to be continued...

 This is hardly more than a glimpse of the story we have to share with you.
 The Marquis's journey meandered through treacherous waters, falling into self defiling devastation, finding a shining beacon of love for a time, seeking perdition from his misdeeds, and eventually finding some semblance of peace before his death.
 He didn't do it alone, nor was he the most remarkable soul in the tale.
 But oh my gunwales is there ever a story...
 You'll have to come see us to hear it all.